storj/storj/docs/design/notification-system.md

 The existing Service (mailservice) will be extended with templates for all possible notifications we want to send.

 ### New Service
-A new service called notifications is added which relies on an existing configured mailservice.
+A new service called Notificationservice is added which relies on an existing configured mailservice.
 It's API/function calls can be used throughout the satellites code base to add the corresponding hooks, where ever necessary.

 ```